 Create a Love or Memory Journal

 As the years go on, it’s easy to forget some of the smaller details of your relationship.
 I love the idea of taking your anniversary each year to reflect on the past and write down some of the parts of your last year (or before).
 Wouldn’t it be so fun to have a nice collection of memory/love journals after many years of marriage?
-I ran across this Love Journal template from the Dating Divas that I think would be perfect for this.
-You could easily print this off year after year.

 Try something new

 As you get older and are married for longer, it might be harder to try new things together.
 While it may be unfeasible to do some things on your bucket list on your anniversary, make it a goal to try something new together.
 Groupon has some amazing deals on fun activities nearby.
 It might be fun to allocate a certain amount of money to each person and surprise the other with which activity you want to do together on your anniversary.
 Another website I found recently is called

 Another website I found recently is called Cloud 9 Living.
 It has “experience” gifts, and they have tons of different ideas in a variety of budgets.
 You can buy the gift now and book it later, and they have free returns and exchanges…which is awesome, and, in my opinion, better than using Groupon!
 They have everything from race car driving, to city tours, to learning to fly.
 Obviously some of the experiences are more expensive than other, but they definitely have options for those with a smaller budget as well.
 Here are some that are especially popular for anniversaries.